Girls and Women

 Why LND Usually Affects Boys

 Boys have only one X chromosome.
-If that X chromosome carries the HPRT1 gene change, there is no second X chromosome to compensate, so boys are usually affected by LND.
+If that X chromosome carries the HPRT1 gene mutation, there is not a second (good) X chromosome to compensate, so boys are usually affected by LND.
+In boys, LND is rare, because getting a gene mutation is uncommon.

 Why Most Girls Are Not Affected

 If a girl has one affected X chromosome and one healthy X chromosome, many of her cells will still use the healthy copy.
-This usually allows enough enzyme to be made to prevent symptoms.
+When enough cells express HPRT1 from the good X chromosome, there is sufficient activity to prevent any symptoms.
+In other words, the good second X chromosome can compensate for the mutation on the other X chromosome.

 How Girls Can Be Affected

-The HPRT1 gene change can occur by chance during early development, even if neither parent is a carrier.
+The HPRT1 gene change can occur by chance during egg or early embryonic development, even if neither parent is a carrier.

 If the second X chromosome is missing, altered, or not fully functional, it may not compensate for the affected X chromosome.